Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 1. Much Lower Break Penalties

-Breaking a variable-rate mortgage typically costs only three months of interest, making it a more flexible choice if you plan to move, refinance, or sell your home.
+Breaking a variable-rate mortgage typically costs around three months of interest, though this can vary by lender and mortgage type.
+Always confirm the exact penalty in your mortgage contract.
+This makes variable mortgages a more flexible choice overall if you plan to move, refinance, or sell your home.

 2. Immediate Benefit From Rate Cuts